 Bear in mind that you can only recycle used antifreeze that is pure.
 We recommend you dispose of antifreeze that comprises traces of oil or gas at a waste facility.
 When transporting this agent, the containers should be structurally sound and compatible with the agent.

-The containers should also be closed always except when you’re adding or removing the agent from the container.
-Moreover, the bulk liquid solutions must not reveal evidence of spillage, leakage, or damage.
+The containers should always be properly closed except when you’re adding or removing the agent from the container.
+Moreover, if transporting in bulk, the bulk liquid solutions must not reveal evidence of spillage, leakage, or damage.

 You should handle and store engine fluids safely to prevent contact with animals, children, and the environment.
 Typically, the scent of fluids, for instance, brake fluid and engine oil put off young kids and animals from touching or drinking it.